Luke Schoonmaker: College career

 In January 2022, with eligibility remaining, Schooonmaker announced that he would return to Michigan as a fifth-year senior.
 In July, he was named to the watch list for the Mackey Award.
 He was also rated by NFL scouts as Michigan's most draftable player among the team's senior players.

-He is known for his blocking and speed.
+In 2022, the starter at tight end All, appeared in the first three games (3 catches for 36 yards), before requiring back surgery, which opened the door for Schoonmaker to start for the rest of the season.
 On September 24, Schoonmaker caught a career-high seven passes for 72 yards and a touchdown against Maryland.
 Against Indiana on October 8, he established another career-high with nine receptions, adding 67 receiving yards and a touchdown.
+He suffered an AC joint sprain to his left shoulder in the ninth game against Rutgers, which forced him to miss the next two contests.
+He was forced to leave the College Football Playoff semifinal game against TCU in the second quarter, after suffering a right shoulder injury.
+He finished the season with 12 appearances (11 starts), 35 receptions (second on the team), 418 receiving yards (third on the team) and 3 touchdowns.
+He also contributed to the offensive line winning the Joe Moore Award for the second straight year.

-During the 2022 regular season, he ranked second on the team with 31 receptions and third with 330 receiving yards.
-In December 2022 he accepted an invite to the East–West Shrine Bowl.
-On January 9, 2023, Schoonmaker announced he would forego his final year of collegiate eligibility and declared for the 2023 NFL Draft.
+In December 2022, he accepted an invite to the East–West Shrine Bowl.
+On January 9, 2023, Schoonmaker announced he would forego his final year of collegiate eligibility and declared for the 2023 NFL draft.

 College statistics

+Professional career

+Schoonmaker was selected by the Dallas Cowboys in the second round, 58th overall, of the 2023 NFL Draft.
+In Week 2 against the Jets, he scored his first NFL touchdown on a one-yard reception.
+As a rookie, he appeared in all 17 games.
+He finished with eight receptions for 65 yards and two touchdowns in the 2023 season.